15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], [Similar company] was dealing with [problem].
 In [timeframe], they [specific outcome] using [product].
 [Prospect's company] looks similar — same [characteristic].
 Worth seeing if the approach applies?
 [Name]

-Why it converts: The more specific the similar company, the more credible the outcome. '[Company in same vertical, same size, same motion]' is more persuasive than 'companies like yours'.
+Why it works: The more specific the similar company, the more credible the outcome. '[Company in same vertical, same size, same motion]' is more persuasive than 'companies like yours'.
+Name the actual company if you can.

 Subject: switching from [Competitor]?